capablemonkey/dwolla-devportal/app/resources/transfer-workflow.md

 | Next Day ACH  | 1-2 business days |
 | Standard ACH  | 3-5 business days |

-* Transfers into the Dwolla network, including transfers that pass through the Dwolla network to another user’s bank account, can be cancelled by a CIP verified account at any point until 4pm CT on that same business day if initiated prior to 1PM CT.
+* Transfers into the Dwolla network, including transfers that pass through the Dwolla network to another user’s bank account, can be cancelled by a [Traditional CIP Verified account](/resources/account-types.html) at any point until 4pm CT on that same business day if initiated prior to 1PM CT.
 If a transfer was initiated after 1pm CT, it can be cancelled anytime before 4pm CT on the following business day.

-#### Dwolla Network to Bank
+#### Dwolla network to bank

 | Source                     | Transfer time     |
 |:-------------------------- |:----------------- |